 In this blog post, I want to focus only on the last of the above list.

 Before we start with animation implementation in PowerApps it’s good to know what the animation really is.
 Especially that no matter which platform you pick the main concepts are always the same.

 So what is animation?
-Short answer may be not really helpful: it’s a short sequence of a film.
-So what film is?
+The short answer may be not really helpful: it’s a short sequence of a film.
+So what film is it?
 To understand that let’s go back to 1872 when there was an ongoing debate among people interested in horses: “whether all four feet of a horse were off the ground at the same time while trotting?”.
-Today you will probably google that or just record a horse with your mobile and play video really slow (or should I say frame by frame…but let’s not overtake the facts 😉 ) but back then common opinion was that horse has always at least one foot on the ground while at a trot (and this beliefs shared most paint artists that time).
-Anyway, one of the race-horse owners named Leland Stanford wanted to end debate once for all and felt that relatively young and still imperfect technology, a photography, might help him.
-So that he hired Eadweard Muybridge – 38 years old imigrant from England who was world – famous for his large photographs of Yosemite Valley – for some photographic studies.
+Today you will probably google that or just record a horse with your mobile and play video really slow (or should I say frame by frame…but let’s not overtake the facts 😉 ) but back then common opinion was that horse has always at least one foot on the ground while at a trot (and this belief shared most paint artists that time).
+Anyway, one of the race-horse owners named Leland Stanford wanted to end the debate once for all and felt that relatively young and still imperfect technology, photography, might help him.
+So that he hired Eadweard Muybridge – 38 years old immigrant from England who was world-famous for his large photographs of Yosemite Valley – for some photographic studies.
 Muybridge began to experiment with an array of 12 cameras photographing a galloping horse in a sequence of shots.
 Those shots were far from perfect but one negative proved that trotting horse is fully airborne.
-In 1878 Muybridge published 12 frames of trotting horse:
+In 1878 Muybridge published 12 frames of the trotting horse:

-To summary all above: animation is picture change in time.
+To summarize all the above: animation is a picture change in time.
 This brings us towards conclusion we need if we want to make an animation:

 - a pictures of the object in different positions